TheDAOS/Rick-and-Morty-Wiki/README.md

        cd Rick-and-Morty-Wiki
     ```
 - live Server:
-    Use any preferred live server and open `index.html` in live server
+    Use any preferred live server and open `index.html` in the live server

 ## Screenshots